🎯 Bottom Line Up Front

 Group Life Insurance

 Employer-sponsored coverage with minimal health questions.
 Critical during early recovery and treatment.
 Often includes conversion options for continued coverage.
-No specific eating disorder exclusions in most policies.
-Maximum benefit while in treatment or early recovery.
+No specific eating disorder exclusions.

 Guaranteed Issue Life Insurance

 No medical questions or health requirements.
-Coverage typically $25,000-$50,000 with 2-year waiting period.
-Essential safety net during active treatment or first years of recovery.
-Higher premiums but provides peace of mind.
+Coverage typically $25,000-$50,000 with a 2-year waiting period.
+Essential during active treatment or early recovery years.

 Simplified Issue Policies

-Limited health questions without medical exam.
-May become available after 2-3 years of recovery.
+Limited health questions without a medical exam.
+It may become available after 2-3 years of recovery.
 Coverage up to $500,000 possible.
-Questions may focus on recent hospitalizations rather than specific diagnoses.
+Questions may focus on recent hospitalizations.

 For those in recovery concerned about coverage gaps, you might also consider our comparison of Accidental Death vs Life Insurance as a supplemental option.